 If your diet is low in Omega 3, you should consider adding more fish to your diet or taking supplements as needed.
 Dr. Maggie will be more than happy to guide you to the supplements that provide the best sourcing and bio-available Omega 3.

 You don’t have to suffer from dry eyes in silence.
-Dr. Maggie at Brain Vision Institute will conduct a full assessment and develop a custom treatment plan that’s right for you.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Dr. Maggie at Brain Vision Institute will conduct a full assessment and develop a custom treatment plan that’s right for you.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.